istresec/istresec.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: M.Sc. in Computer Science
+role: MSc in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Looking for a Ph.D.!
+  - name: Looking for a PhD!
     url:

 # Short bio (displayed in user profile at end of posts)